 Everyone loves Pinterest, myself included, but keep in mind that Pinterest is a collection of the best images out there.
 It is not a whole wedding day collection.
 Go ahead, get inspiration, and find ideas, but I urge people to break away from copying ideas and instead make their own come to life.
 Styles are ever-evolving, so don’t get sucked into trying to follow the trends.
 For How To Best Use Pinterest To Plan Your Wedding, click Here.

-I completely understand that everyone wants to see their wedding images as soon as possible, but please understand that a lot of work goes into your images after your wedding day.
+The final thing I wish my client knew is this, I completely understand that everyone wants to see their wedding images as soon as possible, but please understand that a lot of work goes into your images after your wedding day.
 Every photo that is taken at your wedding is looked through, removing all duplicates, out-of-focus, or unflattering shots.
 The remaining images are then individually edited to make sure the exposure and coloring of the images are correct.
 Once that is finished some light retouching may be done.
 The images are then uploaded to an online proofing gallery for viewing, sharing, and printing purposes.
-This process can take up to ten-twelve weeks to complete.
+This process can take up to ten to twelve weeks to complete.
 I do my best to complete the editing process as quickly as possible while not losing any quality in the process.

 As always, I hope you find this blog post useful in helping you plan a stress-free (as possible) wedding and overall photography experience!!